EUDAT-B2HANDLE/PYHANDLE/README.md

 PyHandle is based on a prior development of the [EUDAT project](https://eudat.eu) under the name B2Handle.
 As [B2Handle](https://github.com/EUDAT-B2SAFE/B2HANDLE) was developed with a specific scope - Handle operations in the EUDAT project - in mind, it has been improved and made more generic to cater to a broader audience.

-We advice you to use PyHandle isteard of B2HADNLE.
+We advice you to use PyHandle isteard of B2HANDLE.

+This work is co-funded by the EOSC-Beyond project.

 # Installation